billti/cpp-etw/readme.md

 and are evaluated entirely at compile time.

 The code in `etw-events.h` declares the `EtwEvents` class, which your provider should derive from.
-See the example implementation in the `v8-etw.*` files.
-The `v8-etw.cc` file also shows code to ensure only a single instance of the ETW provider is instantiated.
+See the example implementation in the `example-etw-provider.*` files.
+The `example-etw-provider.cc` file also shows code to ensure only a single instance of the ETW provider is instantiated.
 (It does not demonstrate unregistering currently).

 The `main.cc` file shows running a simple experiment for measuring perf impact.

-Comments near the top of `v8-etw.h` indicate how to start/stop a simple trace from the command line.
+Comments near the top of `example-etw-provider.h` indicate how to start/stop a simple trace from the command line.

 ## Building